An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Newer ("respiratory") quinolones are currently the most effective drugs available for a wide range of bacteria.
 Such drugs include levofloxacin (Levaquin) and gemifloxacin (Factive).
 Some of the newer fluoroquinolones need to be taken only once a day.

 - The fourth-generation quinolones scuh as moxifloxacin (Avelox) are proving to be effective against anaerobic bacteria.

 S. pneumoniae -- strains resistant to the "respiratory" fluoroquinolones are uncommon in the U.S., but resistance is dramatically increasing.

 Pregnant women should not take these medications.
 The drugs also enhance the potency of oral anti-clotting drugs.

-Macrolides also affect the genetics of bacteria.
+Macrolides also affect the genetic material of bacteria.
 These medications include:

 Extended-release (ER) azithromycin (Zmax) is the first anti-pneumonia antibiotic that can be given in a single dose.
 It is effective against Gram-positive, Gram-negative, and atypical bacteria.
-Studies have shown the results to be equal to those achieved with 7 days of levofloxacin or clarithromycin in patients with CAP.
-A single-dose antibiotic decreases the likelihood that a patient will stop taking the antibiotic early, which rapidly contributes to the development of drug-resistant bacteria.
+A single-dose ER antibiotic decreases the likelihood that a patient will stop taking the antibiotic early, which rapidly contributes to the development of drug-resistant bacteria.